 The wonderful thing about Brixton was that it kept its diversity, but the sad thing now is that this diversity is kind of almost being wrestled away by marketing people and by the white wealthy class who are like “we want this for ourselves, we want their houses, we want the culture, we want the kind of diversity” – this is on the edge, but in reality, they really just want their property, and they are like “we want to put our shops in there because we don’t want to buy food at the Brixton Market”, so they don’t want that too.
 And it’s really sad to see what’s happened to Brixton, to see how people that have lived there for generations are being pushed out, and their houses have been taken and sold to people who don’t really care about all of that and just want a nice house that wouldn’t cost too much money in a nice area.
 Generally speaking, gentrification is horrible.
 I mean, the thing is that it is always going to happen and you are always going to have that, you know, people moving in and out, and that’s all wonderful.
 But once this only happens at the expense of the people who have lived there for centuries, or the people who have lived there for decades, then you know, it’s just the mentality of like “yeah, we like what you have it, but want we want it for ourselves and we don’t want you to have it, so we’re going to make it impossible for you to buy houses here, and we’re going to make it impossible for you to run your own businesses here, and we’re going to make it easier for us and our friends to have businesses there”.
 I think some of the Brixton diversity is still there, but we’re really having to fight hard to keep it like that.
 It’s always a fight.

-My book It Takes Blood and Guts will be released as a paperback in September and Skunk Anansie are set to tour in 2022… we’re going to make 36 live dates all across Europe and the UK in 2022.
+My book It Takes Blood and Guts is released as a paperback right now, and Skunk Anansie are going on the 25th Anniversary tour all across Europe and the UK in 2022.
 Also, our new song Piggy has just been released!

 ★ If you love music from the 1990s and 2000s, you may also like our interviews with Tom Higgenson of Plain White T’s (remember Hey There Delilah?), The Offspring, Maxim of The Prodigy, The Brand New Heavies, Skye Edwards from Morcheeba and electronic music legend Moby who also performed for the Dalai Lama and also talked about Tibet